Milan: Late modern and contemporary

-In the early 21st century, Milan underwent a series of sweeping redevelopments over huge former industrial areas.
+In the early 21st century Milan underwent a series of sweeping redevelopments over huge former industrial areas.
 Two new business districts, Porta Nuova and CityLife, were built in the space of a decade, radically changing the skyline of the city.
 Its exhibition centre moved to a much larger site in Rho.
 The long decline in traditional manufacturing has been overshadowed by a great expansion of publishing, finance, banking, fashion design, information technology, logistics and tourism.
 The city's decades-long population decline seems to have partially reverted in recent years, as the comune gained about 100,000 new residents since the last census.
 The successful re-branding of the city as a global capital of innovation has been instrumental in its successful bids for hosting large international events such as 2015 Expo and 2026 Winter Olympics.

 Geography

 Topography

-Milan is located in the north-western section of the Po Valley, approximately halfway between the river Po to the south and the foothills of the Alps with the great lakes (Lake Como, Lake Maggiore, Lake Lugano) to the north, the Ticino river to the west and the Adda to the east.
+Milan is located in the north-western section of the Po Valley, approximately halfway between the river Po to the south and the foothills of the Alps with the great lakes (Lake Como, Lake Maggiore and Lake Lugano) to the north, the Ticino river to the west and the Adda to the east.
 The city's land is flat, the highest point being at 122 m above sea level.